Ligo04/TwinTex/README.md

 TwinTex should run the following modules in order: `Load Data` -> `ViewSelection` -> `ImageStitching` -> `Inpainting`.

+After loading neccesary data, please first press `Start` button to run `ViewSelection` and `ImageStitching`.
+Then you may press `Inpainting` button to run the inpainting modules if you find any empty regions in the texturing result.

 If Houdini crashes, please first check that you followed the above steps.

 ## License